carlosjhr64/neuronet/README.md

 	  connections.sum{|connection| (connection.weight + weight_error) * connection.node.activation }
 	error = bias_error + connections.sum{|connection| weight_error * connection.node.activation }

-Next we assume that the errors are equally likely everwhere, so that the bias error is expected to be same on average as weight error.
+Next we assume that the errors are equally likely everywhere, so that the bias error is expected to be same on average as weight error.
 That's where the learning constant comes in.
 We need to divide the error equally among all contributors, say 1/N.